PHYSICAL PROPERTIES OF PAPER

 SURFACE pH VALUE

-The pH value is a measure of the acid or base concentration in the water.
-It can be measured with pH meter or litmus paper.
-It is valued between 1 – 14 numerically.
-A pH value lower than 7 shows that acid concentration of water is high, higher than 7 shows that base concentration is high, 7 shows that the water is neutral.
+pH value is the unit of measure describing the acidity or alkalinity of a solution.
+It can be measured with a pH meter or litmus paper.
+It is valued between 1 and 14 numerically.
+A pH value of less than 7 indicates that the acid concentration in the solution is high, a higher than 7 indicates that the base concentration is high, and a 7 indicates that the solution is neutral.

 The sequences of the fibers forming the paper in the sheet form the water way of the paper.
 The flow direction of the paper in the paper machine during the manufacturing process is called Water Way, the direction in the machine width is called Reverse Water Way.
 The changes in some physical properties of the paper such as standing flat, strength, tearing are further observed in the water direction which is the sequence direction of the fiber, therefore the Water Way concept is a property to be considered in the subjects such as creasing line, curling, etc.

 The second number of the paper size shows the water way as a general rule in our country.
 For example, the water way of a 64*90 size paper is parallel to the 90 cm length edge.
 Also, the water way of a 100*70size paper is parallel to the 70 cm length edge.

 World Digital Technology Developments Symposium